WAH-analytics/AMR-abattoir-analysis/README.md

 ## 🧠 Analytical Approach
 The project followed a structured analytical workflow:
--Cleaned and transformed raw laboratory data -Engineered new analytical features to enhance insight generation -Designed a risk-based framework to quantify environmental danger -Built an interactive dashboard to visualize resistance patterns -Interpreted results to generate actionable recommendations
+* Cleaned and transformed raw laboratory data
+* Engineered new analytical features to enhance insight generation
+* Designed a risk-based framework to quantify environmental danger
+* Built an interactive dashboard to visualize resistance patterns
+* Interpreted results to generate actionable recommendations

-##🧪 Dataset & Structure
+## 🧪 Dataset & Structure

-Source: Abattoir environmental samples
+* Source: Atobatele et al. (2024)
+doi: 10.17632/ccmrx8n7mk.1
-Size: 274 bacterial isolates
+* Size: 274 bacterial isolates
-Locations: Ede, Ife, Iwo, Osu
+* Locations: Ede, Ife, Iwo, Osu
-Variables: Antibiotic response, location, surface type, inhibition zones
+Variables: Antibiotics, Sample Source, Inhibition Zones

-#🧹 Data Cleaning & Feature Engineering
+## 🧹 Data Cleaning & Feature Engineering
 The project transformed a raw dataset of 6 core columns into a sophisticated analytical framework featuring over **15 strategic metrics**, including:
 * **CLSI Standardization:** Categorizing inhibition zone measurements (mm) into Sensitive, Intermediate, and Resistant.
 - **Environmental Danger Index:** A custom-weighted "Risk Score" to quantify the danger level of specific surfaces.
 - **Resistance Phenotyping:** Classifying isolates as **MDR** (Multi-Drug Resistant), **XDR** (Extensively Drug-Resistant), and **XDR*** (The "Superbug" – resistant to all 5 tested classes).

-#📊 Dashboard & Key Insights
+## 📊 Key Insights
-🌍 Geographic Hotspots
-(image)
 ### 1. Geographic "Epicenters"
 * **Iwo:** Ranked #1 in the Resistance Risk Index.
 * **Osu:** Shows a staggering **85.5% resistance rate to Ceftazidime**, rendering the drug effectively useless in this municipality.

-(image)
 ### 2. Environmental "Red Zones"
 * **Butcher Tables:** Identified as the highest-risk surface (Risk Score: 3.00).
 Porous materials act as primary reservoirs for pathogen persistence.
 * **Concrete Slabs:** Show high cumulative resistance to Augmentin, suggesting inadequate decontamination.
 * **Surrounding Soil:** Acts as a "Warning Zone," with high resistance leakage into the broader community.

-(image)
 ### 3. Antibiotic Performance
 * **The "Last Resort":** **Imipenem** remains the most reliable option (up to 80% sensitivity).
 * **Total Failure:** **Ceftazidime** is failing globally across the study area, with resistance exceeding 68%.